koykov/dlqdump/readme.md

 * `AllowRate` - the maximum rate (items/capacity) of target queue that allows to send items to it.
 Required to avoid overflowing of target queue by `Restorer`

+### Dump reading

+`Restorer` similar to `Queue` has two abstraction layers, but in reverse meaning.

+The first layer represents by param `Reader` that must implement [`Reader`](reader.go) interface.
+This object must read from the dump version and serialized data till EOF error caught.

+`dlqdump` has builtin implementation that [reads dump from the disk](fs).
+As usual, you may write your own implementation for required storage.